qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 add a download button.

-As a result, whenever we need to change or add data in the CSV we know exactly where to find it: it is an adapter concern, and it is part of our route code.
+As a result, whenever we need to change or add data in the CSV we know exactly where to find it: it is an adapter concern, and it is part of our routing code.

 The CSV conversion including headings is currently a single function, 8 lines of Python.
 Maybe once we'd like to have more fancy CSV output, we might find that